Carter's (CRI)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Carter's struggled to consistently generate demand over the last five years as its sales dropped at a 2% annual rate.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Unfortunately, Carter's struggled to consistently increase demand as its $2.9 billion of sales for the trailing 12 months was close to its revenue five years ago.
 This was below our standards and suggests it’s a low quality business.

 We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
-Carter’s annualized revenue declines of 2.8% over the last two years align with its five-year trend, suggesting its demand has consistently shrunk.
+Just like its five-year trend, Carter’s revenue over the last two years was flat, suggesting it is in a slump.

 We can dig further into the company’s revenue dynamics by analyzing its same-store sales, which show how much revenue its established locations generate.
-Over the last two years, Carter’s same-store sales averaged 5.1% year-on-year declines.
-Because this number is lower than its revenue growth, we can see the opening of new locations is boosting the company’s top-line performance.
+Over the last two years, Carter’s same-store sales were flat.
+This number doesn’t surprise us as it’s in line with its revenue growth.

-Looking ahead, sell-side analysts expect revenue to grow 1% over the next 12 months.
-While this projection suggests its newer products and services will fuel better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
+This projection is underwhelming and indicates its newer products and services will not catalyze better top-line performance yet.

 6. Operating Margin